ScilifelabDataCentre/dds_cli/docs/index.rst

 Rackham
 """""""""
-.. warning:: Do not use the DDS to deliver sensitive data to Rackham.
+.. warning:: Do not deliver sensitive data to Rackham.

 The DDS CLI will be made a global module at Uppmax and you will be able to load it after having ssh:ed into Rackham.
 Until it is a module though, you can install the CLI with PyPi as in the previous sections.